Skip to content

 Toy Story.
 Bambi.
 Pinocchio.
 The Jungle Book.
 Animal Farm.

 Notice something in common with these classic titles?
-“What is anthropomorphism?” would be correct, for all of our Jeopardy fans out there.
-Anthro-po-mor-phism describes when we assign human characteristics or traits to nonhuman entities, (like nonhuman animals, i.e., most animal species of the nonhuman variety), inanimate objects (your iPhone), and the environment surrounding us.
+“What is anthropomorphism?” would be correct (for any Jeopardy fans).
+Anthro-po-mor-phism describes when we assign human characteristics or traits to nonhuman entities (like nonhuman animals, i.e., most animal species of the nonhuman variety), inanimate objects (your iPhone), and the surrounding environment.

 It’s not as complicated as it sounds.
-In fact, we oftentimes incorporate anthropomorphism to help simplify what might otherwise be a complex or contentious topic (for example, as in the case of the novella Animal Farm by George Orwell).
-Ostensibly, it’s been used for centuries to make the nonhuman world “[more] relatable and emotionally engaging”.
+We often incorporate anthropomorphism to help simplify what might otherwise be a complex or contentious topic (for example, in George Orwell’s novella Animal Farm).
+The technique has been around for centuries to make the nonhuman world “[more] relatable and emotionally engaging”.
 As a literary device, it spans genres from folklore and mythology to literature, art, and modern media.

-Anthropomorphous is an adjective that comes from the Greek word anthrōpomorphos, meaning “of human form”.
+Anthropomorphous is an adjective from the Greek word anthrōpomorphos, meaning “of human form”.
 It’s a compound of anthrōpos, meaning “human being” + morphē, “form”, according to etymonline.
-As a noun, anthropomorphism (pronounced anthruh-puhmorfizm) originally referred to, “the ascription of human qualities to a deity”.
-However, by the mid-1800s, the application of anthropomorphism as a phenomena broadened to include “all areas of human thought and action, including daily life, the arts, and even sciences.”
+As a noun, anthropomorphism (pronounced an-thruh-puh-mor-fizm) originally referred to “the ascription of human qualities to a deity”.
+However, by the mid-1800s, anthropomorphism broadened to include “all areas of human thought and action, including daily life, the arts, and even sciences.”

-As a literary device and technique, anthropomorphism appears in art, literature, and film to make characters more relatable, and so we can examine human themes and issues in a more separate and safe space.
+As a literary device and technique, anthropomorphism appears in art, literature, and film to make characters more relatable and to allow us to examine human themes and issues in a more separate and safe space.

 Why do we anthropomorphize?

-While most see anthropomorphizing as a natural human tendency that is deep-seated, there are still various rationales which explains why we anthropomorphize.
+While most see anthropomorphizing as a deep-seated, natural human tendency, there are still various rationales that explain why we anthropomorphize.
 The Scottish philosopher, David Hume, suggests that we do so for intellectual purposes; i.e., “in order to explain an unfamiliar and mysterious world by using the model that humans know best, namely themselves”.
-(Brittanica, anthropomorphism).
+(Britannica, anthropomorphism).

 As a coping mechanism: This is similar to the above, and perhaps is an extension of the same point.
 When it comes to making sense of the unfamiliar, anthropomorphism allows us to find comfort in the “unfamiliar” by being a familiar point of reference.
 For example, when we assign human emotions to natural phenomena, such as a tornado or a hurricane, and say that, “this hurricane is coming with a vengeance”, this ascribes the weather with human feeling and emotion.